Create charts for contact tracing

 - Click the node for E (F, 40-49) (one of the negative cases).

-Case E (F, 40-49) reported two activities when she was tested: working from home and working in office Z. She also reported which coworkers she was in close contact with in office Z. Since E (F, 40-49) tested negative, those coworkers do not need to be tested.
+Case E (F, 40-49) reported two activities where she had contacts: working from home and working in office Z. She also reported which coworkers she was in close contact with in office Z. Since E (F, 40-49) tested negative, those coworkers do not need to be tested.
 You will hide the leaf node in the chart to reduce clutter.
 When you select a node in the link chart, you can hide its leaf nodes, set it as a central node, or edit it.

 - On the pop-up toolbar, click Hide Leaf Nodes.